gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 ## Read-only

 If you only need your user to read data, you can put your entire database in read-only mode.
-Notice that these rules don’t apply to the admin sdk, so you could for example still write to the database using Cloud Functions for Firebase.
+Notice that these rules don’t apply to the admin SDK, so you could for example still write to the database using Cloud Functions for Firebase.

 ```
 service cloud.firestore {